Regional Transportation Improvement Program

 The current structure of the STIP was initiated by SB 45 in 1997.
 The STIP is constrained by the amount of funds estimated to be available for the STIP period in the fund estimate, which is developed by Caltrans and adopted by the Commission every other odd year.
 The amount available for the STIP is then constrained by formulas for regional and interregional shares per Streets and Highways Code.

-The Inyo County LTC approved its 2018 RTIP (4,229 KB) at a meeting on December 6, 2017 and can be viewed by clicking on the corresponding link.
+The Inyo County LTC approved its 2022 RTIP at a meeting on November 17, 2021 and can be viewed by clicking on the corresponding link.
 The funding for the STIP is more robust than it has been for the last several cycles because of SB 1.
 Effective 2019-20, SB 1 resets the price based excise tax to 17.3 cents with the provision to adjust it annually for inflation.
 This will stabilize the funding for the State Highway Account that is directed to fund the STIP.
-The2018 STIP Guidelines and the Fund Estimate can be viewed by following the corresponding links.
-At its August 16, 2017 meeting, the Inyo County LTC approved the following priorities in the development of the 2018 RTIP in accordance withe the Guidelines:
+The 2022 STIP Guidelines and the Fund Estimate can be viewed by following the corresponding links.
+At its October 20, 2021 meeting, the Inyo County LTC approved the following priorities in the development of the 2022 RTIP in accordance withe the Guidelines:

 Program, or set aside RIP funds, for MOU projects on the State Highway System (The